 Welcome!
 My name is Dan Wolczuk.
 I am a continuing lecturer in the Faculty of Mathematics at the University of Waterloo.
 I am known for my enthusiastic lectures and for my complete dedication to providing students with the best education possible.
 For me, this means not only helping students master the content, but helping them become effective lifelong learners.
 I am also known for my many research projects on topics such as assessments for learning, teaching students how to learn, and gamification, as well as for my learning how to learn seminars for students (see Learning Resources), and my mathematical teaching seminars for new instructors (see Teaching Resources).

 I completed my undergraduate degree at the University of Northern British Columbia (UNBC) in 2001.
 I am very fortunate to have done my undergraduate degree there as I had many opportunities that I probably would have not received elsewhere.
 I complete my master's degree here at the University of Waterloo in 2004 in analytic number theory under the supervison of Cameron Stewart.
-Unfortunately, I am so focused on student learning that I no longer have time to do mathematical research.
+I have been a lecturer at the University of Waterloo since 2004.

 My Teaching StatementYou can contact me at firstname.lastname@example.org